Good job to my team for obtaining 7th place! And also thanks to the challenge creators and organizers of course :)

 - Paste the base64-encoded

-cookie into Input. - Use
+logincookie into Input. - Use

-on the Input and we can see the serialized objects in the Output. - Swap Output with Input
+auto_decode_no_decrypton the Input and we can see the serialized objects in the Output. - Swap Output with Input

 So now, this is how our final serialized payload looks like with additional newline formatting.
-Note that query";s:63
+Note that

-on line 4 also needs to be changed to query";s:96
+query";s:63 on line 4 also needs to be changed to query";s:96 to reflect the new length of the query string.

 |